-2.1.2 Survey content and reference period
+Survey content and reference period

 Detailed information was collected about expenditures for consumer goods and services, changes in assets, mortgages and other loans, and annual income.
-This information was collected for the calendar year 2003 (the survey reference year).
+This information was collected for the calendar year 2006 (the survey reference year).
 Information was also collected about dwelling characteristics (e.g., type and age of heating equipment) and household equipment (e.g., appliances, communications equipment, and vehicles).
-This type of information was collected as of December 31st of the reference year.
+This type of information was collected as of the time of the interview.